Kathryn Kelly: Career

 Kathryn was already an experienced criminal by the time she met George Kelly.
 Together, they operated as bootleggers in Fort Worth.
 She bought him a machine gun and gave him the nickname "Machine Gun Kelly".
 Together they planned their various kidnapping schemes, including their successful July 1933 abduction and ransoming of Charles F. Urschel.
 They used the farm of Kathryn's mother Ora to hide Urschel.
 For this kidnapping they collected a ransom of $200,000 ($ million today).

 While on the run with her husband, Kelly tried to broker a deal with an Federal Bureau of Investigation (FBI) agent for a lenient sentence for herself and her mother in exchange for turning in George.
 This deal never went through, as the FBI captured her husband before they finalized it.
 Kelly, her husband, her mother Ora, and her stepfather, Shannon, were sentenced to prison as a result.
-Kelly and her mother were sentenced to life; Shannon was sentenced to 25 years; and George "Machine Gun" Kelly later died in prison in Leavenworth, Kansas.
+Kelly and her mother were sentenced to life; Shannon was sentenced to 25 years, although President Franklin D. Roosevelt pardoned him after 11; and George "Machine Gun" Kelly later died in prison in Leavenworth, Kansas.

 Kelly and her mother served 25 years together at a women's correctional establishment in West Virginia before being released.
 Shannon was released after serving eleven years of his sentence and returned home, where he died twelve years later.
 Upon the death of "Machine Gun" Kelly, whose family did not claim the body, Shannon arranged for his burial in the Shannon family plot.